Redefining the Office: Creating an Online Workplace Culture that Works

 Workplace culture is an important part of any business.
 With the move to remote working, adapting this culture to the online world...

-Recruiters all around the globe are upping their game and one of the most powerful tools that they possess is Employment Branding.
-Employment branding helps to attract the best hire for the vacant job position, build a brand for the organization and compel job seekers to choose your company over your competitors.
+Recruiters all around the globe are upping their game, and one of the most powerful tools that they possess is Employment Branding.
+Employment branding helps to attract the best hire for the vacant job position, build a brand for the organization, and compel job seekers to choose your company over your competitors.
 So, here are a few mistakes that you must avoid when planning out and implementing your employment branding strategies.

-The employees should be encouraged to promote their company on their social media accounts or in-person by sharing their positive experiences.
+The employees should be encouraged to promote their company on their social media accounts or in person by sharing their positive experiences.
 This will create a good brand image for your company.
 The best way to do so is by creating a healthy and joyful environment for every single employee of the company.

-A very common mistake that most companies make is not being transparent and that leads them to face an identity crisis.
+A very common mistake that most companies make is not being transparent, and that leads them to face an identity crisis.
 Companies try to attract and recruit every job seeker in the market and end up hiring candidates that do not fit well in the company.
 This also makes them lose on the people who are the perfect fit for the company culture.

-Pumping vacancy with unique perks without understanding the candidates' need When posting job vacancies, every employer wants to up their competitor and hire the best talent in the market, but in doing so, they often put up a unique perk in the job description which is not needed by the candidate.
+Pumping vacancies with unique perks without understanding the candidates' needs When posting job vacancies, every employer wants to up their competitors and hire the best talent in the market, but in doing so, they often put up a unique perk in the job description which is not needed by the candidate.

-Your company image keeps on changes and your employment branding strategies must evolve accordingly.
+Your company image keeps on changing, and your employment branding strategies must evolve accordingly.
 Your company must always portray the importance of their employees to attract the best people for the jobs.

 Last but not least, when considering employment branding, never forget to take your current employees into account.
-They already have experience working for your company and they already fit perfectly in your company culture.
-So, it is better to retain your current employees well so they have good things to say about your company.
+They already have experience working for your company, and they already fit perfectly in your company culture.
+So, it is better to retain your current employees well, so they have good things to say about your company.

-If your company already has an employment brand and is updating it or you are planning employment branding for the first time, these are a few mistakes that you must avoid making.
+If your company already has an employment brand and is updating it, or you are planning employment branding for the first time, these are a few mistakes you must avoid making.